Skip to Content

 Right now, medical costs are hidden from consumers.
 The inflated prices that result from price secrecy have driven thousands of families into financial ruin, taking resources away from people trying to pay family bills, put food on the table, and run small businesses.

-With this knowledge, Americans could shop around and make informed decisions that best meet their health care needs and budget.
+With upfront pricing knowledge, Americans could shop around and make informed decisions that best meet their health care needs and budget.
 Hospitals and other providers would finally have to explain why prices vary dramatically from one state to another, from cash to insurance transactions, and even within the same hospital location—and lower their prices accordingly.

 The result would be a game changer for every family, especially for those with disabilities and chronic conditions who have to schedule non-emergency medical visits on a regular basis.